cloudforet-io/cloudforet-io.github.io/content/en/docs/guides/user_guide/gettingstart/power-scheduler-quick-start.md

 ![](/docs/guides/user_guide/gettingstart/power/ps10.png)

-> **Please, be advised**
+{{% alert title="Please, be advised" %}}
-> Without any setting of Scheduler Time, it recognizes scheduler as `Turn Off All` which causes all resource to stop working immediately.
+Without any setting of Scheduler Time, it recognizes scheduler as `Turn Off All` which causes all resource to stop working immediately.
+{{% /alert%}}

 ## Define Resource Group